alexsaves/finersurvey/README.md

 #### Complex Rules

-Rules can be recursive and extremely complex.
-For example, by nesting rules, it's possible to set up rules like "Show this question if user answered `A` _or_ `B` for question one, _AND_ `C` from question two.
+Rules can be recursive (nested) and offer complex logical statements.
+For example, by nesting rules, it's possible to set up a statement like "Show this question if user answered `A` _OR_ `B` for question one, _AND_ `C` from question two.

 ```json
 {